Technology • 25.03.2021

 How can cold management be improved?

-A web platform dedicated to remote monitoring
+A web platform dedicated to remote surveillance

 • Simplicity: a single platform for centralised monitoring of installations